 Did you know that the City of Kingston had once adopted the City Manager form of government?

 It’s on our mind these days given the current circumstances at City Hall.
-For such a small city, casting a net to find qualified candidates for manager who could be hired and (hopefully not, but if necessary) fired too, sounds like a very good idea.
+For such a small city, casting a net to find qualified candidates for manager who could be hired based on qualifications is a very good idea.
 There is much irony to the article given the events of today.
 Read on.

 How Kingston got its ‘strong mayor’